User2429/GetDiscogsRelease/docs/Documentation.md

 ##### Reading data
 Because of the size of the input file (currently 68 GB) it must be read in blocks.
 A block must be large enough to ensure that it always contains at least one complete record, which means it must be twice the length of the longest record in the file (currently 825 KB).
 So the block size must be at least 1.65 MiB.
 The block size in bytes is given by 2<sup>`size_block`</sup>, so for the `size_block` default value of 23 this is 2<sup>23</sup> = 8 MiB.
 The minimum allowed value is 21, corresponding to a block size of 2<sup>21</sup> =  2 MiB.
+The maximum is 30, but the code runs faster for smaller values.

 ##### Search method
 The program finds the first and last ids in the file.
 These endpoint ids define the first search interval, which is assumed to bracket the search id, otherwise it is not in the file.
 The program then finds an intermediate id which is not an endpoint.
 This defines two subintervals, one of which must bracket the search id.
 This becomes the new search interval.
 This process continues until either the search id is found (as an endpoint of a new search interval) or is shown not be in the file (the search id is not an endpoint but the bracketing interval contains no other ids).
 New intermediate ids are found using either linear interpolation or bisection of the current interval (which is typically slower than linear interpolation).
 If the `detailed_output` parameter is included then the intermediate search ids and intervals are displayed on the screen.<br>If the search id is found the release record is written to the output file.